Book

 Interpretive criteria for urinary riboflavin excretion for adults and children are shown in Table 20b.4.

 Table 20b.4: Interpretive criteria for the urinary excretion of riboflavin. tri: trimester.
-From (Sauberlich HE ,1999).
+From ).

 Subjects Less than acceptable (at risk)